-Implementing Systems: Advanced traceability systems enable companies to track the journey of a product from its source to the final consumer.
-By utilizing technologies such as blockchain and GPS , businesses provide verifiable evidence of sustainable practices at every stage of the supply chain.
+Implementing Traceability Systems: Advanced traceability systems enable companies to track the journey of a product from its source to the final consumer.
+By utilizing technologies such as blockchain and GPS tracking, businesses can provide verifiable evidence of sustainable practices at every stage of the supply chain.

 Supplier Engagement and Capacity Building: Building a sustainable supply chain requires collaboration with suppliers to meet sustainability standards.
 This involves engaging suppliers in continuous improvement processes, providing training, and sometimes investing in supplier capabilities to meet these standards.